 Monitoring consists of checking serum electrolytes (sodium/potassium levels) along with standard blood work.
 These tests check to see if the medication is at an appropriate dose or if adjustments need to be made.
 Once your dog is stabilized, veterinarians recommend measuring electrolyte levels every three months for the first year after diagnosis and regular check-ups every three to six months.

-Preventing Addison’s Disease
+Preventing Addison’s Disease in Dogs

 Unfortunately, Addison’s disease cannot be prevented, except in rare cases where it is the result of a prolonged accidental dose of an adrenal enzyme inhibitor like trilostane, in which case correcting the dosage will prevent an Addisonian episode.

-Is there a vaccine for Addison’s disease?
+Is there a vaccine for Addison’s disease in Dogs?

 Addison’s disease is a hormonal condition.
 There is no vaccine.